-This toolkit responds to the specific needs of civil society.
-In the lead up to the United Nations High-Level Meeting (HLM) on UHC in 2019, the Civil Society Engagement Mechanism for UHC2030 (CSEM) hosted country-level sessions where civil society asked for more knowledge and information about UHC and global level advocacy initiatives and platforms.
-Subsequently, the CSEM surveyed constituents and broader networks to understand the specific kinds of information and resources CSOs wanted.
-The survey received over 100 respondents from 40 countries.
-Over 75% asked for practical tools and guidance for UHC advocacy.
-Many provided specific ideas, such as including case studies and examples.
-Lastly, the CSEM scanned existing toolkits to ensure the new toolkit complements existing resources.
+This Toolkit responds to the specific needs of civil society.
+In the lead up to the United Nations High-Level Meeting (HLM) on UHC in 2019, civil society and community representatives in countries around the world, convened by the Civil Society Engagement Mechanism for UHC2030 (CSEM), asked for more knowledge and information about UHC as well as about global level advocacy initiatives and platforms.
+The CSEM surveyed its members and other global health civil society networks to understand the specific kinds of information and resources that would be most useful in supporting their work on UHC.
+The survey received over 100 responses from 40 countries.
+Over 75% of respondents asked for practical tools and guidance for UHC advocacy.

 The Toolkit has three sections: